GET HELP

 Acton, Arlington, Ashland, Bedford, Bellingham, Belmont, Boston, Braintree, Brookline, Cambridge, Canton, Carlisle, Chelsea, Cohasset, Concord, Dedham.
 Dover, Everett, Foxborough, Framingham, Franklin, Hingham, Holbrook, Holliston, Hopkinton, Hudson, Hull, Lexington, Lincoln, Malden, Marlborough, Maynard, Medfield, Medford, Medway, Melrose, Millis, Milton, Natick, Needham, Newton, Norfolk, Norwell, Norwood, Plainville, Quincy, Randolph, Revere, Scituate, Sharon, Sherborn, Somerville, Stoneham, Stow, Sudbury, Wakefield, Walpole, Waltham, Watertown, Wayland, Wellesley, Weston, Westwood, Weymouth, Winchester, Winthrop, Woburn, Wollaston, Wrentham.

-Volunteer Lawyers Project also serves low-income landlords statewide.
+Volunteer Lawyers Project also serves low-income landlords in Worcester.

-VLP helps lower income families from the Greater Boston Area.
+VLP helps lower income families (under 200% of the Federal Poverty Level) from the Greater Boston Area.
 To find out if you qualify, please call our ERLI helpline at 617.603.1700.

 We provide legal help, information, or advice in the following areas: